How to Start a Partnership in 7 Easy Steps

 - Register with your state taxing authority for sales taxes if you are selling taxable products or services.

 - Register to pay federal taxes with the EFTPS payment system.
 This registration applies to the paying of employment taxes if you have employees.

 - You will need to file a fictitious name (sometimes called a DBA for "doing business as") registration with your city or county.

-- Finally, depending on what type of partnership you have, you will need to register with your locality to get business licenses and permits.
-You can use this license and permit checklist to make sure you don't miss any.
+- Finally, depending on what type of partnership you have, you will need to register with your locality to get business licenses and permits, depending on your business activities.

 Getting Help From an Attorney in Starting a Partnership